56738/EasyArmorStands/README.md

 If GriefDefender is installed, only trusted builders can edit entities in a claim.

 Players with the `easyarmorstands.griefdefender.bypass` permission bypass this restriction.

+## Towny integration

+If Towny is installed, only trusted residents can edit entities in a claim.

+Players with the `easyarmorstands.towny.bypass` permission bypass this restriction.

 ## Residence integration